gbgtechradar/kotlin-demo/README.md

 Kotlin.
 The code is referenced from the talk I gave at Gothenburg Tech Radar Meetup April 26, 2017.

-The presentation can be found here https://docs.google.com/presentation/d/.....
+The presentation can be found here [Kotlin - Modern language by JetBrains](https://docs.google.com/presentation/d/1re0JT3IONukLwvDlzXTjs222LNX5jeKy8BsnX3sZjSk)

 The features that are shown here are